Linuxfabrik/monitoring-plugins/check-plugins/procs/README.rst

 Overview
 --------

-Checks the number of currently running processes and warns on process counts.
+Checks the number of currently running processes and warns on process counts or process memory usage.
+You may filter the process list by process name, arguments and/or user name.

 Process State Codes are summarized: